PurpleFrogIL/Docker-Web-App-Plus-Jenkins/README.md

 #### Composer (ex3)
 ##### Prerequisites:
 - A Linux machine
-- Docker installed
+- Docker installed (including the `docker-compose` command)
 ##### Usage:
-1. `cd` to directory "composer/app" in the cloned repository.
+1. `cd` to directory "composer" in the cloned repository.
+1. Create a file named ".env" with the following text: MYSQL_PASSWORD="<password>", where "password" is a password of your choice for the MySQL server.
+For example: MYSQL_PASSWORD="abc123".
 1. `$ docker-compose up -d`
 1. Open a web browser.
 1. For the URL use [localhost:3000](http://localhost:3000).